Create a compelling app name, subtitle, and description

 Your app’s name and App Store description play a critical role in how users discover and download your app.

-The length of your app name is limited to no longer than 50 characters.
+The length of your app name can be up to 30 characters on the App Store in iOS 11.
 Choose a simple, memorable name that is easy to spell and suggests what your app does.
-Be distinctive — avoid names that use generic terms or are substantially similar to existing app names.
+Be distinctive — avoid long names full of generic terms or descriptions, or names that are too similar to existing app names.

-Every word counts, so focus your App Store description on your app’s unique features and functionality.
-Begin with a concise statement of what the app does, and follow that with a short list of the app’s main features.
+Every word counts, so focus your app description on your app’s unique features and functionality.
+Begin with a concise statement of what the app does, and follow that with an attention-grabbing paragraph that includes a short list of the app’s main features.

-Make sure that the primary category you choose accurately reflects your app’s core experience.
-Assigning categories that are not appropriate for your app is grounds for App Store rejection.
+Be sure to select the primary category that is most relevant for your app.
+Choosing categories that are not relevant to your app is grounds for App Store rejection.

-Find out more about choosing the most accurate and effective categories for your app in Choosing a Category.
+Find out more about selecting the most accurate and effective categories for your app in Choosing a Category.

-Ratings and reviews influence how your app ranks in search, so focus on providing a great app experience that motivates users to leave positive reviews.
+Ratings and reviews influence how your app ranks in search and can encourage users to engage with your app from search results, so focus on providing a great app experience that motivates users to leave positive reviews.

-Ask users to rate your app on the App Store, but don’t ask for a rating too soon — wait until they have enjoyed a few sessions before prompting.
+Ask users to rate your app on the App Store, but don’t ask for a rating too soon — wait until they have enjoyed a few sessions before prompting them.
 Ensure that the app is stable before you ask, and choose an appropriate time in the session to make the request.
-Use the SKStoreReview Controller API to prompt users to submit a rating without leaving your app.
-Since the API only allows three prompts in a 365-day period, consider moments when users are most likely to feel satisfaction with your app, such as when they’ve completed an action, level, or task.
+Look for moments when users are most likely to feel satisfaction with your app, such as when they’ve completed an action, level, or task.

-You can address users' feedback, questions, and concerns directly by responding to their reviews on your App Store product page.
-Make your support channels and contact information easy to find in your app and on your product page, so that if users encounter difficulties they are able to discuss them with you directly and resolve negative experiences that may lead to poor reviews.
+Make your support channels and contact information easy to find in your app and on your App Store product page, so that if users encounter difficulties they are able to discuss them with you directly and resolve negative experiences that may otherwise lead to poor reviews.